 Self Employment Tax Lawyers in Mansfield

-However, self-employed workers in Mansfield, Texas must make both the employee and employer contributions.
-So, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.
+But, self-employed workers in Mansfield, Louisiana must make both the employee and employer contributions.
+Therefore, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.